lorerunner/data-science-blog/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Stack Overflow data from 2019 to better understand:
+For this project, I was interested in using Stack Overflow data from 2019 to better understand:

 1. Which programming language is the most desire in the next year?
-2. What biases did the respondents have in proposing different programming languages?
+2. How does different programming language related to work hours per week?
-3. How does different programming language related to work hours per week?
+3. What biases did the respondents have in proposing different programming languages?

 ## File Descriptions <a name="files"></a>

-There are 3 notebooks available here to showcase work related to the above questions.
+There is a notebook available here to showcase work related to the above questions.

 ## Results<a name="results"></a>